A Mid-Century of Seemingly

 The Churubusco Monastery

 The site of the Franciscan Monastery was selected by the Franciscans precisely because it had been a pre-conquest temple to Huitzilopochtli.
 Part of an acueduct delivering fresh water to Mexico-Tenochtitlan, it had been built by the tlatoani Ahuitzotl in 1499.
 The remains of the actual temple, sculptures, and some human remains were re-discovered only in the late 20th century.

 The original temple site was destroyed by the Franciscans who then erected a small church and a convent, likely between 1528 and 1548.
 Made entirely of bricks, both buildings were completed by the Franciscans, but after a short time in the care of the local administration, in about 1587, the complex was given to another Franciscan order, this time of Dieguin monks.
-In 1592, these monks founded their own monastery, and by 1679, the complex of church and building in use today was complete, although it was expanded in 1733 and again in 1797.
+In 1592, these monks founded their own monastery, and by 1679, the complex of church and building in use today was complete.
+The cloister was designed by the acclaimed architect.
+Cristóbal de Medina Vargas.
+It was expanded in 1733 and again in 1797.
 The monks established a center for training priest and monks on their way to Asia, principally to the Philippines.
 The complex functioned in this capacity for about 200 years.